DeclanChidlow/vale.rocks/src/posts/css-relics.md

 Most browsers, correctly, would treat a property prefixed with an asterisk as invalid.
 However, Internet Explorer 7 and earlier would treat it as valid.
 It was so famous it garnered the name 'star hack' for the shape of the asterisk.
 Likewise, when prefixing a property with an underscore or hyphen, _only_ Internet Explorer 6 would treat it as valid.
 There were _many_ more similar hacks used, the vast majority of which are best documented at the eponymous [browserhacks.com](http://browserhacks.com).
 The main gist is that some browsers would incorrectly parse properties, selectors, and values, and that could be used for gain in an era where browser behaviour was rather varied.

-Limiting CSS to apply only in certain browsers with conditional comments, such as could be done in HTML, wasn't possible.[^1] Therefore, this exploitation of questionable parsing of what is and isn't valid was commonplace for targeting specific browsers.
+Limiting CSS to apply only in certain browsers with conditional comments in CSS files, such as could be done in HTML documents, wasn't possible.[^1] Therefore, this exploitation of questionable parsing of what is and isn't valid was commonplace for targeting specific browsers.

 ## Important